tarantool/doc/sphinx/book/box/index.rst

 On the other hand, vinyl lacks some functions and options that are available with memtx.
-Where that is the case, the relevant description will contain a note beginning with the words "Note re storage engine: vinyl".
+Where that is the case, the relevant description will contain a note beginning with the words "Note re storage engine (vinyl)".
 The end of this chapter has coverage for all :ref:`the differences between memtx and vinyl <vinyl_diff>`.

 =====================================================================